cingham1/aws-lambda-ical/README.md

 ## Architecture

-This project is designed to be run as an [AWS Lambda](https://aws.amazon.com/lambda/) function, using a REST API endpoint for data retrieval.
+This project is designed to be run as an [AWS Lambda](https://aws.amazon.com/lambda/) function, using an [AWS API Gateway](https://aws.amazon.com/api-gateway/) for the data retrieval REST endpoint.

-An ICal client (such as the calendar app on your smartphone) periodically makes requests via a REST API URL for the latest booking data.
+An ICal client (such as the calendar app on your smartphone) periodically makes requests via a REST API URL for the latest booking event data.
 The request is routed to the Lambda function which then retrieves the data from the requested hosting site(s) and massages the data according to the rules designated for each site.
 The rules are defined in the properties file ical-sites.yml.
 The resulting ICal events are collated and returned to the client as an ICal mime-type.

 ![Architecture Diagram](https://raw.githubusercontent.com/cingham1/aws-lambda-ical/master/src/main/resources/ical-architecture-diagram.jpg)

 #### REST API
 The request URL can be for an individual site (such as AirBnb) or all defined sites collated into one response.
-The examples below assume DNS (for ical.cingham.net) and API Gateway (for /hosting-relay/{type}) are setup.
+The examples below assume DNS (for ical.cingham.net) and AWS API Gateway (for /hosting-relay/{type}) are setup.
 The available {type} values are the sites listed in ical-sites.yml, or "all" to gather all of them.

 Example URL for HomeAway data only